 - Religious Studies

-Most of the lessons are taught by the Form Teacher, although in Years Four to Six, Maths may be taught by another Form Teacher from within the year group.
+Most of the lessons are taught by the Form Teacher, although in Years 4 to 6, Maths may be taught by another Form Teacher from within the year group.
 The girls in the Junior School benefit greatly from being taught French, Spanish, Dance, Music, Drama and Physical Education by staff from the relevant Senior School departments.

 Science lessons are taught in the well equipped laboratory and strongly feature practical and investigative work.
 The Art Room is a light and airy space for the creation of a variety of 2D and 3D works of art.
 All learning is supported by our two Libraries and the ICT suite and mobile technology.